 Nuclear Medicine Technologist

-Nuclear Medicine Technology is focused on using radiologic agents that are presented to the human body to be able to form the images.
-A nuclear medicine technologist is the one that introduces the radiologic agent to the patient’s body and also handles the machine.
+Nuclear Medicine Technology is focused on using radiologic agents that are presented to the human body to be able to form images.
+A nuclear medicine technologist introduces the radiologic agent to the patient’s body and also handles the machine.

 This job title carries more responsibilities than others.
 A radiology assistant assists radiologists in their diagnostics.
 They can provide advanced care to patients and perform advanced procedures as long as it is allowed by a medical doctor.